Gender Affirmation Nonsurgical Services

 Procedures related to gender affirmation are provided at different stages, typically starting with a diagnosis of gender dysphoria from a mental health professional.
 Gender dysphoria is not the same as being transgender, nor is it felt by all transgender individuals.
 Gender dysphoria is a medical condition where patients suffer psychological distress that is caused by conflicts between the assigned gender at birth not matching the patient’s mental and psychological gender identity or conflicts between societal interaction not reflecting the patient’s true preferred gender.

-Some transgender individuals aspire to have biologic children or be parents.
+Some transgender individuals aspire to have biological children or be parents.
 Because of this, all reproductive options and future plans, such as egg banking, sperm banking and pregnancy, should be discussed with individuals prior to obtaining trans-specific medical care and surgical procedures that may reduce their future reproductive options.
 Additionally, it is important for transgender men, transgender women and their families to find a provider or center that understands their specific needs and offers services in a caring and compassionate environment.

 LGBTQ Resources at Johns Hopkins Medicine